Plumsail/forms-docs/SharePoint/how-to/list-or-library-columns.rst

 .. title:: Customize view of columns in List or Library

 .. meta::
-   :description: Adjust presentation of columns on Plumsail Forms' List or Library control
+   :description: Adjust presentation of columns on Plumsail Forms' List or Library control - e.g. add button to send an email, highlight overdue dates, open lookup fields in dialogs and more

 How to customize view of columns in List or Library control
 =====================================================================